CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ## See Class Difficulties
 ### Functionality
+This feature will allow the user to see student feedback on how difficult the class was for them as well as the average grade for the class in the previous year.
+This will allow the students to get a more accurate read of what the class is about and how difficult the class will expect to be for them.
+There is going to be an option from choosing the class that allows the user to see the student feedback and average grade.
 ### Design
+To implement this feature, we would first need to gather data from student surverys and get the average grade of the class from administrators and staff.
+Then we can just display the information when the user clicks the option to view the information.
 ### QA
 Manually check the given data of difficulty from surveys of students and that of every course on the application to ensure the two match